ScilifelabDataCentre/RDM-guidelines/content/topics/ENA-submission-tutorial.md

           <li>Description of the field</li>
           <li>If the field is mandatory, recommended or optional</li>
         </ol>
-        Note that some fields have controlled vocabulary, which are available in the template as drop-down lists (the lists become visible when you click on a cell).
+        Note that some fields use controlled vocabularies, which are available in the template as drop-down lists (the lists become visible when you click on a cell).
         <br><br>
         <b>Note</b>: It is <i>strongly</i> recommended that you provide as much information as possible in the metadata sheets as it will increase the <a href="/topics/fair-principles" target="_blank">FAIRness</a> of your data, and thus the probability of it being useful in future research efforts.
         <h3>An example</h3>
-        In this scenario we have used the Tree of life checklist.
+        In this scenario we have used the <a href="https://www.ebi.ac.uk/ena/browser/view/ERC000053" target="_blank">Tree of life checklist</a>.
 A completed template is found in <a href="/files/ena_tutorial/Alectoris-graeca-metadata.xlsx">Alectoris-graeca-metadata.xlsx</a>, adapted from a real submission made under the <a href="https://biodiversitygenomics.eu/" target="_blank">Biodiversity Genomics Europe</a> (BGE) project organised by the <a href="https://www.erga-biodiversity.eu/" target="_blank">European Reference Genome Atlas</a> (ERGA) initiative.
 The task is to submit four datasets (one PacBio HiFi WGS, two Illumina HiC, and one Illumina RNAseq), including four samples, all in one study, plus a chromosome level assembly in another study, and then group these them studies together under an umbrella study.
 Please note that it is not necessary to submit the assembly in a study separate from the raw reads.
 In our example it is done to demonstrate how umbrella studies can be used.
     </span>
   </div>
   <br>